sentclose/sentc-docs/docs/src/guide/user.md

 ## Log out

-After logout, every local data will be deleted from the client.
+After logging out, all local data will be deleted from the client.

 :::: tabs type:card